robertrottermann/erp-workbench/help/source/walktrough/walktrough.rst

 erp-workbench lets you create erp-sites locally and remotely with ease.
 It tries to blur the distinction of a site running locally or in a remote docker context.

-I this walktrough you learn:
+In this walktrough you learn:

 - Explanation of terms used
 - Define what type of erp you handle